scotch-io/scotch-box/README.md

 Scotch Box is a pre-configured Vagrant Box with a full array of features to get you up and running with Vagrant in no time.

+## Scotch Box 3.0!

+3.0 is finally here here!

+* Fixed a bunch of issues via Github
+* Upgraded to PHP 7!
+* New website and Docs
+* "Scotch Box Pro" version released with even more features
+* New and improved starter file index.php

-## License Required?
+## License Required?!!!!?!

 Still MIT License for the free version.
+Free version is still beast.

+Pro will help support the project, let you customize somet things a bit more, and will help this project survive.
+If you're super pissed about this, in school, working for good causes, hurting for cash, email me at nick@scotch.io so I can get you setup with Pro no charge.

 "Scotch Box Pro" is a paid version of the original Scotch Box.
 [Go Pro Now!](https://box.scotch.io/pro)